SmartgridReady/SGrSpecifications/doc/SGrAttr4GenericType.md

 - Smooth Transition
   - Does the device support this functionality? who absorbes the randomness?
 - Timestamp
-  - timeStampLog should not be a generic attribute, but delivered automatically by the com handler.
-Generate an issue for java / python
   - what is the intent of timeRange?
 - Quality
   - the com handler implementations should provide the values of these attributes.
 Generate an issue for java / python